Spring Training Online

 Ballpark History

-Ft.
-Myers has been home to several major-league clubs in its spring training history.
-Nearby Terry Park Stadium is possibly the oldest surviving spring-training stadium in Florida.
-It's just east of Ft.
-Myers and still heavily used by amateur teams.
-Lee County Parks and Recreation Director John Yarbrough wants to spruce up the 77-year-old structure in a historically authentic fashion and put a museum in the old ticket office illustrating the history of spring training in Southwest Florida and its impact on the area’s development and character.
-It hasn't been used for major league spring training since 1987 (when the Kansas City Royals trained in Ft.
-Myers); it was built originally as the spring-training home of the Philadelphia Athletics, owned and managed by Connie Mack.
+Fort Myers has been home to several major-league clubs in its spring training history.
+Nearby Terry Park Stadium is possibly the oldest surviving spring-training field in Florida.
+It’s just east of Fort Myers and still heavily used by amateur teams.
+It hasn’t been used for major league spring training since 1987 (when the Kansas City Royals trained in Fort Myers), though it was used in 1990 by Twins minor leaguers.
+It was built originally as the spring-training home of the Philadelphia Athletics, owned and managed by Connie Mack.

 To receive spring-training information and schedule updates via email, please sign up for the Spring Training Online email newsletter.